My mother was born here.

 I visit a lab for pre-genetic screening and become amazed how one single clinic performs more diagnostics on embryos in one single week than Germany does in an entire year!

-I talked with many fertility experts and ask questions that I am asked by my blog readers.
+I talked with many fertility experts and ask questions that I am frequently asked by my blog readers.
 I couldn’t stop asking and luckily, everyone was happy to tell me all about anything I wanted to know.
 So there will be a lot more coming in the next weeks, please stick around!

 See you soon!